Cognigy/Documentation/docs/en/docs/ai/knowledge-ai.md

 **A1**: No, we will provide pricing information by the end of August.

-**Q2**: When trying to upload documents, using OpenAI as my LLM, I experience an error: `Request failed with status code 429`
+**Q2**: I encountered a Request failed with status code 429 error while attempting to upload a file.
+How can I solve this issue?

 **A2**: The `429` error occurs when your organization's rate limit is exceeded on the side of your LLM's provider.
 To learn more, refer to your provider's documentation.
-To learn more, refer to your provider's documentation.
 For instance, if you're using the OpenAI API, check out the article [How can I solve 429: 'Too Many Requests' errors?](https://help.openai.com/en/articles/5955604-how-can-i-solve-429-too-many-requests-errors).

 ## More information